-Article 60 of Law 2820 requires political-party organs at every level to keep a membership register, a decision book, a register for incoming and outgoing documents, an income and expenditure book, and an inventory list.
+Score 4 Article 60 of Law 2820 requires political-party organs at every level to keep a membership register, a decision book, a register for incoming and outgoing documents, an income and expenditure book, and an inventory list.
 According to Article 73 of Law 2820, political parties must prepare yearly statements of revenues and expenditures, at both the party-headquarters and provincial levels.
 However, Turkish law does not regulate the financing of party or independent-candidate electoral campaigns.
 Presidential candidates' campaign finances are regulated by Law 6271; these candidates can legally accept contributions and other aid only from natural persons having Turkish nationality.
-However, the Supreme Election Board (SEB) has allowed political parties to organize campaign activities and purchase advertisements for their candidates in a way unregulated by law.
+However, the Supreme Election Board

+(SEB) has allowed political parties to organize campaign activities and purchase advertisements for their candidates in a way unregulated by law.
 Thus, the state aid provided to the political parties can be used indirectly for presidential-campaign activities.
 The SEB has not published the accounts of Turkey's main parties since 2015.
 Therefore, it is unknown how much political parties spent on campaigning over the last two presidential elections.
-Excluding Erdoğan, presidential candidates collected about €.3 million (TRY 32 million) in donations from eligible people.
+Excluding Erdoğan, presidential candidates collected about €3.3 million (TRY 32 million) in donations from eligible people.

 The cap on donations to political parties from private individuals is reviewed each year.
-In 2018, the limit was approximately \notin 7,072 (TRY 42,434).
+In 2018, the limit was approximately $\notin$ 7,072 (TRY 42,434).
 However, donations are rarely properly and systematically recorded.
 For example, cash donations and in-kind contributions to, and expenditure on behalf of parties or candidates during elections are not recorded.
 The funds collected and expenditure incurred by elected representatives and party candidates (e.g., during election campaigning) are not included in party accounts.
 There is no legal ceiling on campaign spending.
 The finances of candidates in local and parliamentary elections are not regulated by law.
 There is no specific reporting obligation for campaign contributors, apart from a general requirement, based on the Tax Procedure Code, for individuals to declare expenses (which could include political contributions) to the tax authorities.

 Party accounts published in the Official Gazette provide only general figures and potential infringements.
 The accuracy of the financial reports posted by political parties online needs to be examined.
 Pursuant to Article 69 of the constitution, Article 74 of Law 2820 stipulates that the Constitutional Court, with the assistance of the Court of Accounts, examines the accuracy of information contained in a party's final accounts and the legality of recorded revenues and expenditures on the basis of information at hand and documents provided.
 Only three out of approximately 800 auditors of the Court of Accounts are mandated to audit party and campaign finance.
-The Constitutional Court and the SEB, the two institutions mandated with oversight powers, do not have expertise in auditing.
-The Constitutional Court's examination of the main political parties' accounts tends to be slow and can take longer than three years.
-Auditing decisions by the Constitutional Court are published in the Official Gazette.
-The SEB's review report on presidential candidates' campaigns must be announced within a month of the audit's completion.
-However, the law does not specify when the audit should be completed.
-Law 2820 contains criminal, administrative and civil sanctions on political parties' unlawful income or expenditures, with fines accruing to the state treasury.
-However, the lack of substantial oversight reduces the transparency, integrity and accountability of political finances.